omega8cc/boa/docs/FILES-SYMLINK.md

   active site (no vhost + Drush alias pair).
 This is **report-only by design** — it never deletes anything.
 Review the report and remove confirmed ghosts by hand.
-- **Archived on reuse (name used again).** If a fresh install or clone reuses a name whose ghost store is still present, that stale store would otherwise block the new site's conversion.
-Instead it is **moved aside automatically** into a hidden, timestamped archive under the store, and the new site then converts
+- **Archived on reuse (name used again).** If a fresh install, clone, or migrate/rename reuses a name whose ghost store is still present, that stale store would otherwise block the new site's conversion.
+Instead it is **moved aside automatically** into a hidden, timestamped archive under the store, and the new site then converts cleanly:
-  cleanly:

   ```
   /data/disk/<account>/static/files/.archived/<UTC-stamp>/<url>/{files,private}